TJaySteno/dice-app/README.md

 Open issues:
 	When a field is left blank, should throw an Error.
 Instead it displays an empty string. (): 0 total ( ) - 15:0:0

+HTML and CSS for the calculator written by Mawuli Kufogbe.
+Source: https://codepen.io/ckm100/pen/dPLyjZ